HackYourFuture/study/tools/test-framework.md

 - Allowing you to run coverage which shows what lines of code are not run during the tests
 - Allowing you to mock aspects of the system or code to isolate your code further

-There are many different frameworks (Jest, Mocha, Jasmine), but overall their functionality is very similar, the syntax is a little different though so have a look at the official documentation of your framework to see the exact syntax you should be using.
+There are many different frameworks (`Jest`, `Mocha`, `Jasmine` for unit testing, `supertest` for API testing, `cypress` for UI testing), but overall their functionality is very similar, the syntax is a little different though so have a look at the official documentation of your framework to see the exact syntax you should be using.

 Have a look at the following video on the Jest framework which gives a nice quick overview of what we are talking about.